Wolven531/ajw-fresh/README.md

 # fresh project

-### Usage
+## Usage

-Start the project:

 ```
 deno task start
 ```

-This will watch the project directory and restart as necessary.
+This will launch a local server and watch the project directory (restarting as needed)